Guidance for the legal profession on how to become an effective ally in antiracism was offered in a recent webinar from the Boston Bar Association.

 - Laura Rees Acosta, Managing Director of Diversity & Inclusion at Goodwin

 As a foundational principle to guide antiracist action, Nahomi Carlisle introduced the importance of listening first.
 While action is urgent, all panelists reiterated Nahomi’s guidance to recognize the need to seek the education we need to proceed responsibly.

 It’s critical that our efforts to listen not burden oppressed groups further.
 We cannot expect our Black colleagues to teach antiracism in addition to their current work (and for no additional compensation), as Nahomi explained.

 Also as Nahomi noted, finding sources of education has never been easier.
-Find resource listings on allyship from LCL MA here and from the BBA program here.
+Find resource listings on allyship from LCL MA here and from the BBA program here, compiled by Jameel Moore of the U.S. Department of the Interior.
 While plenty of information is free, it’s important to recognize that paying for our education helps fuel the work.
 We need to educate ourselves to be able to recognize the ways in which we benefit from white privilege and opportunities to make change, which often requires sacrifice.

 While being eager to help is usually well-intentioned, rushing to action without listening first is negligent.
 Before we take effective action as allies, we need to listen to Black people and members of other oppressed groups to know what effective action is.
 Unavoidably, aspiring allies will encounter situations in which we learn the impact of our behavior isn’t aligned with our intent — and hearing feedback (in any form) is key to improving.

-2. Move Past Fear of Discomfort, Risk, and Mistakes.
+2. Move Past Fear of Discomfort, Risk, and Mistakes to Action.

 Lawyers, law students, judges, and other legal professionals can schedule a Free & Confidential consultation with one of our licensed therapists, practice advisors, or both to help discuss communication strategies for accountability in difficult situations.
 Find more on scheduling here.